luaguides

-LuaSocket is an extension library that adds network communication capabilities to Lua.
-It has a C core that handles TCP and UDP transport, plus Lua modules for HTTP, FTP, SMTP, URL parsing, and more.
-If you need to make HTTP requests from a script, run a TCP server, or parse URLs in your Lua program, LuaSocket is the standard tool for the job.
+LuaSocket is the standard extension library for TCP and HTTP networking in Lua.
+It provides a C core for TCP and UDP transport paired with Lua modules for HTTP, FTP, SMTP, and URL parsing.
+If you need to make HTTP requests from a script, run a TCP server, or parse URLs in a Lua program, LuaSocket is the tool for the job.

 This guide covers TCP client and server sockets, the HTTP module, URL parsing, and the patterns you’ll reach for most often.